15abhinavgarg/multi_agent_search_rescue/README.md

 ## Project Description
 ## Overview
-This package simulates a Multi-agent system for search and rescue missions where we use turtlebot3 package in ROS2 Galactic.
+This package simulates a Multi-agent system for search and rescue missions where we use turtlebot3 package in ROS Noetic.
 Our multi-agent system consists of 2- robots that are each specialized for a certain task.
 5 turtlebots will be simulated as threats and another 5 turtlebots will be simulating the behavior of security forces (SWAT).
 The objective of the SWAT bots is to neutralize the threats and then go on to rescue the hostages.
 The SWAT knows the location of the hostages.

 This software is a stepping stone in developing and studying the interaction between security forces and the adversaries.
 The objective is run all the swat bot simultaneously without bumping into each other.

 ## Background
-The project will help us to gain insight as to how ROS2, Gazebo and RViz works.
+The project will help us to gain insight as to how ROS Noetic, Gazebo and RViz works.
 The goal is to have understanding as to how services and nodes work.
 Gazebo and Rviz was another tool which we plan to learn through this project
 ## Final Project Team: Group 1

  - Naveen Mangla (https://github.com/nvnmangla)